 4. Stir once or twice every day and make sure the kitchen towel is kept damp.
 Most times it takes me 3-4 days of fermenting until I’m pleased with how sour the oatghurt is.

 5. When you are pleased with the sourness of your Oatghurt, place it in the blender with vanilla and sweetener of choice, blend then refrigerate.
 If you want a less thick Oatghurt add some spoonfuls of water with the vanilla+sweetener.
+Note that this step is optional, the oatghurt tastes great without sweetener too.

 6. Oatghurt stays fresh for 5-ish days in the refrigerator.